Danny-Engelman/ITpings/README.md

 # ITpings - '_Just Give Me The Data_'

-ITpings can be used by both beginner and advanced level PHP developers.
+ITpings can be used by both beginner and advanced developers.

 * ITpings Is the [HTTP Integration](https://www.thethingsnetwork.org/docs/applications/http/) from The Things Network to your own MySQL database
 * ITpings Creates the MySQL Database Tables for you